A Kindness Christmas Tree Idea + Printable Christmas Random Acts of Kindness for Kids

 This post contains editorial samples and/or affiliate links to products I recommend.
 While this adds no additional cost to you, I will earn a small commission on any sales made.

-Last month, a Girl Scout Leader from our local service unit, encouraged the girls to sign up for a “Random Acts of Kindness December” challenge.
+Last month, a Girl Scout Leader from our local service unit, encouraged the girls to sign up for a “Random Acts of Kindness for Kids” challenge.

 I thought this would be a great family activity but wanted to find a way to make it more visual, especially for Ana.